-Set in the late 19th century, Once Upon a Time in China stars Jet Li as Wong Fei-hung: a Cantonese martial arts master and folk hero that’s been the star of multiple kung fu films over the years.
+Set in the late 19th century, Once Upon a Time in China stars Jet Li as Wong Fei-hung, a Cantonese martial arts master and folk hero who’s been the star of multiple kung fu films over the years.
 This particular chapter in Wong Fei-hung’s story deals with the martial artist fighting against invading forces in Hong Kong and Macau.

 1971’s The Big Boss features Bruce Lee’s first major role in a feature film, marking a clear before and after for kung fu movies.
 It also helped cement the popularity of martial arts films all over the world, with the movie grossing a staggering $300 million against a measly $100,000 budget (both sums adjusted for inflation).

 Despite its popularity, The Big Boss (starring James Tien, Maria Yi, Marilyn Bautista, and Ying-Chieh Han) faced some stern opposition from the censors in the 70s.
 Some of the most iconic — and positively violent — shots had to be cut for international releases.
 Due to this, some scenes are considered lost media, even today.